heartpoints/heartpoints.org/README.md

     ./hp hub browse -- issues

+To create a new issue from command line:

+    ./hp hub issue create -m "description of issue here"

 ## Create and manage branches

 When working on a particular github issue, it is best to do so in a particular branch.
 Ideally the name of the branch ties back to the issue.

+To create an issue and make a branch at the same time:

+    ./hp createIssueAndBranch "description here"

+To create a branch for an already existing issue:

+    ./hp branch <issueId>

+### Verifying you are in the right branch

+Verify you are working within the new branch.
+Do do so, run:

+    git status

 ### Short Lived Branches!